Learner analytics student FAQs

 What requirements are there on me?

 When you first log on to the system you will be required to register with Multi Factor Authentication (MFA).
-MFA is an additional layer of security that adds phone verification to your password and you will need to register in order to access StREAM.
+MFA is an additional layer of security that adds phone verification to your password and you will need to register in order to access MyEngagement.

 Further information on MFA is included in the 'User Access' section of the Learner Analytics Guide.